nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

          A blinking **LED 0** indicates that the device is advertising.
       #. |connect_terminal|
       #.
 Start `nRF Connect for Desktop`_.
       #.
-Open the Bluetooth Low Energy app.
+Open the `Bluetooth Low Energy app`_.
       #.
 Connect to the device from the app.
          The device is advertising as "NCS HIDS keyboard".
       #.
 Pair the devices:

          a.
 Click the :guilabel:`Settings` button for the device in the app.